mechcarbide/mechcarbide/content/posts/when-to-replace-mulcher-teeth-a-practical-guide-for-equipment-owners.md

 ### 3. Excess vibration or strange noises: balance and safety signs

-New or evenly worn teeth run smooth. **If the head vibrates excessively or the unit makes unusual sounds, suspect uneven wear, a cracked tooth, or a missing tooth.** Excess vibration not only reduces cutting quality but can damage the rotor, tool holders and bearings.
+New or evenly worn teeth run smoothly. **If the head vibrates excessively or the unit makes unusual sounds, suspect uneven wear, a cracked tooth, or a missing tooth.** Excess vibration not only reduces cutting quality but can damage the rotor, tool holders, and bearings.

 ### 4. Tool-holder contact: the critical red flag

-The single most serious sign: the tooth is worn so far back that **the tool-holder starts contacting the material.** At that point you risk damage to the holder and rotor.
+The single most serious sign: the tooth is worn so far back that **the tool-holder starts contacting the material.** At that point, you risk damage to the holder and rotor.
 Replace immediately.
 Daily inspections should include a check for this condition.

 ## Why Mulcher Teeth Wear Out & Lifespan Ranges